 Yep, here's the unpopular one.
-And of course if you have children between 3 and 10-ish who have always had Santa, this is not a route you will be able to take.
-But you know those families I mentioned in idea #1?
+And I admit if you have children between 3 and 10-ish who have always had Santa, this is probably not a route you will be able/willing to take.
+But you know the families I mentioned in idea #1?
 Yeah, they do this, too.

 Seriously, I get so annoyed at people who lament a) the condition our country is in b) how sad it is that we don't acknowledge Jesus at Christmas any longer and/or c) how materialistic the U.S. has become, then follow it all up by showing me pics of their kids with Santa.
 I smile and nod, but inside I'm screaming: You can't have it both ways!!!
 And I really believe that you can't.

 And this one does have some personal experience attached: I was so devastated when I found out about Santa.
 I held on to believing for a long time-- much longer than kids normally do-- because I didn't think my parents would tell me something that wasn't true.
 I was really upset when I found out that Oh, yes, they would.
 I just don't see how I can expect my children to accept that Santa is a story but Jesus is real, when I spend the first few years of their life presenting both as the truth.
 It works for some, apparently, but I'm not one of them.